 Thirdly, contemplate on your aspirations, your purpose.
 How do I contribute to the well-being of myself and at the same time the well-being of others?
 Think about how you can live these aspirations in the way you lead.
-This afternoon, you will do some work on purpose.
-Don't take this lightly, don't be cynical about it, and don't think this is a one-off exercise.
 Remember, purpose is inherently risky, there is no safe way to be great.